Ada-C16/task-list-api/README.md

 - Get feedback about one's task list through Slack (this API integrates with Slack's API)
 - Organize tasks under specific goals
 - ... and more!

+## Testing

+This app was thoroughly tested with both unit tests and Postman.